vogelino/charlottestuby.com/content/stubyAndFischer.md

     textEndY: 12
     projectButtonText: ""
     projectTitle: "              Handmade reversible bomber jackets, 2021"
-  - projectDescription: >-
-      This project extends the exploration initiated with *Take the Opportunity to Elevate Yourself*, translating its playful spirit into a new domestic setting.
-Four second-hand chairs were sourced, fully dismantled, and reimagined through a meticulous process that combined restoration and textile design.

-      The metallic tubular structures were thermo-lacquered, while the seats and backs were recovered with textile compositions inspired by motocross attire.
-Using techniques such as appliqué, embroidery and quilting, the new coverings reinterpret the dynamic language of sportswear into functional furniture.

-      This continuation of the series reinforces the dialogue between craftsmanship, reuse, and visual expression — transforming familiar objects into uplifting and expressive design pieces.

-      Pictures by Simon Loiseau
-    textStartX: 5
-    projetImages:
-      - projectImage: /img/susanne-fischer-charlottestuby-chaises2.jpg
-        startX: 0
-        startY: 2
-        endX: 3
-        endY: 4
-      - projectImage: /img/susanne-fischer-charlottestuby-chaises11.jpg
-        startX: 2
-        startY: 4
-        endX: 6
-        endY: 6
-      - projectImage: /img/susanne-fischer-charlottestuby-chaises10.jpg
-        startX: 6
-        startY: 6
-        endX: 8
-        endY: 8
-      - projectImage: /img/susanne-fischer-charlottestuby-chaises6.jpg
-        startX: 8
-        endX: 8
-        startY: 10
-        endY: 10
-    textStartY: 1
-    projectButtonLink: ""
-    textEndX: 7
-    textEndY: 3
-    projectButtonText: ""
-    projectTitle: AS/MG
 ---
 Charlotte Stuby and Susanne Fischer are an artist duo whose collaborative practice bridges the realms of art, design, and textile craftsmanship.